lsc-project/documentation/source/upgrade.rst

 Scripting
 =========

 The supported java versions aren't handling Javascript code the same way.

-If you have some javascript code in your tasks, be sure to read the [Scripting part](https://www.lsc-project.org/documentation/latest/scripting.html) of the documentation.
+If you have some javascript code in your tasks, be sure to read the :doc:`scripting part <scripting>` of the documentation.

+Most of the time, removing ``js:`` from the datasets is enough.

 XML namespace
 =============